kentcdodds/mdx-bundler/README.md

 a string from `bundleMDX`._

 This feature is best used with tweaks to `mdxOptions` and `esbuildOptions`.
-In the example below and `.png` files are written to the disk and then served from `/file/`.
+In the example below `.png` files are written to the disk and then served from `/file/`.

 This allows you to store assets with your MDX and then have esbuild process them